clbarnes/ffs/book/src/guidelines.md

 Where extensions exist for your file format, use them as specifically as possible.
 For example, use `.csv` rather than `.txt` for comma separated value files even though they are indeed text; `.tsv` if the separators are tabs.

-If there is no appropriate file extension for your specific data format, consider using `.bin` for binary data, and `.dat` for text data (can also be used for binary).
+If there is no appropriate file extension for your specific data format, consider using `.bin` for binary data, and `.dat` for generic text data not designed for human consumption (can also be used for binary).
 Document the format of this data, either alongside the data files, or with a permalink (do not rely on institutional knowledge).

 ### Datetimes in file names